Preparing your at-risk patients

 References

 1. Boyce JA, Assa’ad A, Burks AW, et al. Guidelines for the diagnosis and management of food allergy in the United States: report of the NIAID-sponsored expert panel.
 J Allergy Clin Immunol.
-2010;126(6 Suppl):S1-S58.
+2010;126(6 suppl):S1-S58.

 4. Simons FE.
 Anaphylaxis.
 J Allergy Clin Immunol.
 2010;125(2)(suppl 2):S161-S181.